tylerapplebaum/windows-aws-cli-utilities/README.md

 # windows-aws-cli-utilities

 ### Update-AWSCLI.ps1
-Compares currently installed version to latest version and downloads and installs latest version if an outdated version is detected.
+Compares the currently installed version to the latest version.
+Downloads and installs the latest version if an outdated version is detected.

 Typical output
 ```